Akash049/BlockchainDemoImplementation/README.md

 * Validating the transaction by signature validation.
 * Mining the block and adding the transaction.

-## This consist of three servers
-* One blockchain server that creates, verifies and saves the transactions
-* The other two are the peer nodes that generated transaction.

 ## Development
 * The server side development is done in Flask(Python)
 * The Front-end development is in plain JS and Bootstrap